twbs/bootstrap/site/content/docs/5.2/components/carousel.md

 The carousel is a slideshow for cycling through a series of content, built with CSS 3D transforms and a bit of JavaScript.
 It works with a series of images, text, or custom markup.
 It also includes support for previous/next controls and indicators.

-In browsers where the [Page Visibility API](https://www.w3.org/TR/page-visibility/) is supported, the carousel will avoid sliding when the webpage is not visible to the user (such as when the browser tab is inactive, the browser window is minimized, etc.).

 {{< callout info >}}
 {{< partial "callouts/info-prefersreducedmotion.md" >}}
 {{< /callout >}}